MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/tablecolumnitems-element-for-tablerowentry-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TableColumnItems Element for TableRowEntry for TableControl (Format)
+title: TableColumnItems
-description: TableColumnItems Element for TableRowEntry for TableControl (Format)
+description: TableColumnItems Element
 ---
-# TableColumnItems Element for TableRowEntry for TableControl (Format)
+# TableColumnItems Element

 Defines the properties or scripts whose values are displayed in a row.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element for TableControl (Format) TableRowEntry Element for TableRowEntries for TableControl (Format) TableColumnItems Element for TableControlEntry for TableControl (Format)
+- TableRowEntries Element for TableControl
+- TableRowEntry Element for TableRowEntries for TableControl
+- TableColumnItems Element for TableControlEntry for TableControl

 ## Syntax